DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 archives, plays out in an acute way in the case of social movements.
-As Message shows with respect to OWS, suspicion of parasitic cultural institutions eager to collect memorabilia with a view to exhibiting them, fear of the consequences of cooperation with existing institutions for the status of the materials collected fed into the desire for autonomy.[^03Chapter1_56] As Kera Lovell shows below in relation to the People’s Park movement, the possibility of making digital copies of vulnerable
+As Message shows with respect to OWS, suspicion of parasitic cultural institutions eager to collect memorabilia with a view to exhibiting them and fear of the consequences of cooperation with existing institutions for the status of the materials collected fed into the desire for autonomy.[^03Chapter1_56] As Kera Lovell shows below in relation to the People’s Park movement, the possibility of making digital copies of vulnerable